 Like other communities in West Philadelphia, Cedar Park is eminently pedestrian- and bicycle-friendly, with many residents using those options as their primary modes of transport.
 The neighborhood is easily reached on the Baltimore Avenue trolley line or by car over the Grays Ferry Bridge.

-Young families have been drawn to the neighborhood in recent years, and as a result there is a strong investment in the quality of the community schools.
+There is a prominent student population residing in the community, as its proximity to some of Philadelphia's most prestigious institutions, such as the University of Pennsylvania and Drexel University, offers easy access to campuses.
+Young families have been drawn to the neighborhood in recent years, as well.
+As a result, there is a substantial investment in the quality of the community's schools.
 Students here are served by Penn Alexander Elementary School, known as one of the best primary schools in the city.

 Percentage change from latest quarter vs same time period previous year

-Data compiled using 2nd quarter 2019 data vs. same period from 2018
+Data compiled using 1st quarter 2020 data vs. same period from 2019